 - Shirt – Wear a long-sleeved shirt.
 Just like pants, they’re for covering and protecting your arms.
 But if the heat is scorching, you can wear a short-sleeved t-shirt.
 Ensure that your clothes aren’t tight-fitting because mosquitoes can bite through.

-- Hat – Find one with a wide brim to protect you from the heat and rain.
+- Hat – Find a hat with a wide brim to protect you from the heat and rain.
 Some hikers prefer not to wear hats while in a rainforest in order to have a better view of the environment.
 So, it’s up to you.

 - Jacket – wear a lightweight waterproof jacket which dries quickly and can keep you warm when it suddenly rains.
 This type of jacket can also fit easily in your bag and won’t add much weight.